MrSoulfinder/IlyaChernookiyProfile/README.md

 ### <div> Hi 👋 I'm Ilya, a future Python Developer!</div>

 - 🔎 At the moment I'm improving my skills and looking for a job <br>
-- 🎯 I’m currently learning RabbitMQ and Kubernetes <br>
+- 🎯 I’m currently learning Python <br>
 - ❓ Very interested in the development of artificial intelligence <br>
 - ⚡ Random fact: I studied Chinese for two years <br>